 5. Grab essential tools

-These days our kids do 99.9% of their schooling online, so we’re storing three laptops rather than Math U See blocks and counting bears.
+For the last several years, our kids have done 99.9% of their schooling online, so we’re storing three laptops rather than Math U See blocks and counting bears.
 And they tend to work mainly at the dining room table.
 Although their preferred space is the living room.

 More Homeschooling Resources